jankolkmeier/xbee-api/README.md

 #### xbeeAPI.buildFrame(frame)
 Returns an API frame (buffer) created from the passed frame object.
 See ***Creating frames from objects to write to the XBee*** for details on how these passed objects are specified.

+#### xbeeAPI.canParse(buffer)
+Returns whether the library implements a parser for the frame contained in the provided buffer.
+The buffer only needs to contain up to the frame type segment to determine if it can be parsed, but `parseFrame()` will need a complete frame.

 #### xbeeAPI.parseFrame(buffer)
 Parses and returns a frame object from the buffer passed.
 Note that the buffer must be a complete frame, starting with the start byte and ending with the checksum byte.
 See ***Objects created from received API Frames*** for details on how the retured objects are specified.